 Inventor: William Atack

 The first referee in the world to use a whistle for a game was New Zealander, William Atack.
 It was a game of rugby in Canterbury in 1884.
 Before the whistle was invented referees had to raise their voices to control games which strained the referees voice and exhausted them.
 Atack put his hand into his pocket and discovered that he had left his dog whistle there which sparked this idea.
-The next game he got the players permission to use it and it was known as the world’s first sports game to be played 'to the whistle' - definitely a useful top kiwi invention!
+The next game he got the players permission to use it and it was known as the world’s first sports game to be played 'to the whistle' - definitely one of the most useful top kiwi inventions!